Low Friction Interfaces

 The operational cost of friction

-The cost of interface friction is rarely visible on any report or dashboard.
-It hides inside the time people spend navigating systems, correcting errors caused by confusing interfaces, and maintaining manual processes that exist because the software is too difficult to use properly.
+Friction costs hide inside the time people spend navigating systems, correcting errors caused by confusing interfaces, and maintaining manual processes that exist because the software is too difficult to use properly.
+Here is what the gap between a high-friction and low-friction interface looks like for a single common workflow.

 Metric High-friction interface Low-friction interface